aeonSolutions/AeonLabs-Garage-Door_opener/README.md

 - with built-in Fingerprint ID technology used to validate data power measurements that can be used in cases of legal dispute.
 More information can be found [here](https://github.com/aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/wiki).
 - Power consumption of only ~320nA when on standby
 - USB-C connectivity with Serial UART
-- 2.4GHz Wireless Radio (WIFI, Bluetooth and all other protocols)
+- 2.4GHz Wireless Radio (WIFI, Bluetooth, and all other protocols)
 - Bluetooth connectivity to open/close the gate from a smartphone
 - Android App
 - real-time information about the status of the gate (open \ closed \ etc )